 Will you edit my post?

-That depends on how well you write it!
 We reserve the right to edit submissions for content, clarity, length and audience.
 If your post requires a lot of editing, we may send it back for you to work on.

 To avoid driving your editor crazy, please use only one space between sentences.
 Please.

 What happens if I decide after you publish that I don’t want the post on the interwebs?

 Once it’s up, it’s up.
 There’s no going back.
 So please think long and hard about whether you feel comfortable with that particular post with your byline in the public domain.

 We do all our editing via Google Docs.
 Don’t forget to give us EDITING power.

 How long will it take for you to get back to me?